YanisaHS/ubuntu-pro-for-wsl/docs/howto/install.md

    2. Write the path to file `landscape-client.conf` specified during the Landscape server setup.

 ### Option 2: Using the registry
-> **ⓘ Note:** This can also be performed by automated tools, so long as they can write into the Windows Registry.

 1. Open the Windows menu, search and click on the Registry Editor.
 2. Navigate the tree to `HKEY_CURRENT_USER\Software`